Mufalta/SQL-Data-Warehouse-Project/README.md

 ## Exploratory Data Analysis

-After the Data Warehouse is build already, now it's time to dive deeply into Exploratory Data Analysis in order to find some business insights from the data we've organized before.
+After building the data warehouse, it’s time to dive into Exploratory Data Analysis (EDA) to uncover business insights from the data we’ve organized.
 Coming soon!